Bluebear77/GraspTest/README.md

 # For example, to build the indices for IMDB:
 grasp index imdb

-# You can also change types of indices that are built.
+# You can also change the types of indices that are built.
 By default, we build a
 # prefix index for entities and a similarity index for properties.
 grasp index imdb \
   --entities-type <prefix|similarity> \